-The Luxembourg Telecommunications Cluster (ETC) project, is tackling the information and technology gap in Africa's Sahel region by providing youth aged 18-34.
+Burkina Faso and Niger to gain from Emergency Telecommunications Cluster project government, Luxembourg through the Emergency Telecommunications Cluster (ETC) project, is tackling the information and technology gap in Africa's Sahel region by providing critical digital services, training opportunities, and resources to over 3,650 users, with a focus on host communities, refugees, and youth aged 18-34.

-Burkina Faso and Niger are the digital skills.
+Burkina Faso and Niger are the first to benefit from the ETC project.